Learning Part Segmentation through Unsupervised Domain Adaptation from Synthetic Vehicles: Supplementary Material

-In Table~\ref{tab:vspp}, we list out more details about CGPart and make per-category comparisons with PascalPart~\cite{chen2014detect}.
-The number of training samples in PascalPart is small, while CGPart provides large-scale synthetic images that is more adequate for deep neural network training.
-Also, the number of parts in CGPart is $2$ to $4$ times of the number in PascalPart, indicating CGPart provides more detailed part labeling for each category.
-In Figure~\ref{fig:comp}, we visualize several examples to compare the part annotations in CGPart and PascalPart.
-CGPart provides more fine-grained part annotations and these detailedly labeled parts will be more useful for various tasks.
+In Table~\ref{tab:vspp}, we list out more details about UDA-Part and make per-category comparisons with PascalPart~\cite{chen2014detect}.
+The number of training samples in PascalPart is small, while UDA-Part provides large-scale synthetic images that is more adequate for deep neural network training.
+Also, the number of parts in UDA-Part is $2$ to $4$ times of the number in PascalPart, indicating UDA-Part provides more detailed part labeling for each category.
+In Figure~\ref{fig:comp}, we visualize several examples to compare the part annotations in UDA-Part and PascalPart.
+UDA-Part provides more fine-grained part annotations and these detailedly labeled parts will be more useful for various tasks.

-In Figure~\ref{fig:stats}, we further compare the distribution of object azimuth angles, number of parts per image, and number of pixels per part in PascalPart and CGPart real test images.
-PascalPart is biased to objects in the front-view, while CGPart contains more evenly distributed viewpoints, which results in more evenly distributed part instances.
-The number of parts per image in PascalPart is $2$ to $3$ times smaller than CGPart, which agrees with the fact that the number of parts labeled per category in PascalPart is also $2$ to $3$ times smaller.
-Moreover, the majority of parts in PascalPart have more than $5000$ pixels, while the parts in CGPart have evenly distributed sizes between $100$ to $10000$ pixels, indicating CGPart is a more challenging dataset for part segmentation.
+In Figure~\ref{fig:stats}, we further compare the distribution of object azimuth angles, number of parts per image, and number of pixels per part in PascalPart and UDA-Part real test images.
+PascalPart is biased to objects in the front-view, while UDA-Part contains more evenly distributed viewpoints, which results in more evenly distributed part instances.
+The number of parts per image in PascalPart is $2$ to $3$ times smaller than UDA-Part, which agrees with the fact that the number of parts labeled per category in PascalPart is also $2$ to $3$ times smaller.
+Moreover, the majority of parts in PascalPart have more than $5000$ pixels, while the parts in UDA-Part have evenly distributed sizes between $100$ to $10000$ pixels, indicating UDA-Part is a more challenging dataset for part segmentation.